Skip to article frontmatterSkip to article content

 where LL is a lower triangular matrix, and UU is an upper triangular matrix.

-LUx=bLh=bLU \mathbf{x} = \mathbf{b} \\ L \mathbf{h} = \mathbf{b} \\
+LUx=bLh=bx=U1hLU \mathbf{x} = \mathbf{b} \\ L \mathbf{h} = \mathbf{b} \\ \mathbf{x} = U^{-1} \mathbf{h}

 1. Solve the equation h=L1b\mathbf{h} = L^{-1} \mathbf{b}.
 Since LL is a triangular matrix, this can be performed using substitution

 2. Solve the equation x=U1h\mathbf{x} = U^{-1} \mathbf{h}.
-Since UU is also triangular, this is also fast
+Since UU is also triangular, this inverse can also be computed using substitution

 About LU factorization

-• Decomposition into L and U is O(N3)\sim \mathcal{O}(N^3) for an N×NN \times N matrix
+Decomposition into L and U is O(N3)\sim \mathcal{O}(N^3) for an N×NN \times N matrix, meaning that it has the same time complexity as matrix-matrix multiplication.

 • Given a matrix AA and target b\mathbf{b}, what is the overall runtime to find x\mathbf{x}?